14th June, 2026 - Choral Evensong in St Nicholas’ Parish Church, Carrickfergus

 The Church of Ireland church hymnal is full of many much-loved hymns that have been enjoyed by hymn singers the world over for centuries.
 This evening, at the Ladies’ Group meeting, Tim Wilson (church organist and choir director) gave a talk on the numerous hymns that have been written by a number of famous composers such as the Wesleys and Henry Francis Lyte before concentrating on a number of well-known ladies that included Cecil Frances Alexander and Fanny Crosby, both well known hymn writers.
 Tim explained some of the musical technicalities in how, for example, the psalms were given a metrical structure to allow them to be easily sung in church.
 Tim is the font of all knowledge when it comes to hymns and he gave the history of the composers themselves and what probably motivated them to write such inspirational words set to such beautiful music.
 It was a fascinating evening and the large crowd in the church thoroughly enjoyed hearing about the hymn writers and singing the hymns too.

-20th February, 2026: Watchmen - it’s all done by remote control!
+20th February, 2026 - Watchmen: It’s all done by remote control!

 Parishioners David and George Rea have for many years been collecting all manner of remote controlled models that include cars, helicopters, aircraft and in more recent years drones, and this evening they brought a selection of models down to the Parish Hall to show to the men’s group.
 After a short presentation of photographs going back some years David and George explained how they have kept abreast of new technology as it became available and this was evident when comparing many of the models they had on display.
 From very basic and tiny engines on some of the early aircraft to one with a small jet engine and then on to the modern drone.
 George was even able to fly a tiny model aircraft in the confines of the hall before taking a group photograph using the high-resolution camera on his drone.
 An extremely interesting evening for everyone.